Africa set to switch on gas-to-power potential

 In West Africa, gas will make up 50 percent of overall electricity output by 2040, the IEA said, driven by reforms in Nigeria, home to the world’s eighth largest reserves.

-Emerging market-focused investment bank Renaissance Capital (Rencap) said African-focused oil and gas companies would also benefit from rapidly spreading government incentives given to develop oil and gas for domestic use, known as “indigenization”.
+Emerging market-focused investment bank Renaissance Capital (Rencap) said African-focused oil and gas companies would also benefit from rapidly spreading government incentives given to develop oil and gas for domestic use, known as “indigenisation”.

 The bank sees the biggest upside potential in Nigeria’s Seplat, Lekoil and Canada’s Africa Oil, which operates mostly in East Africa.